b-yond-infinite-network/amaze-us/microservice/challenge-3/README.md

 Go to the browser and enter the URL http://0.0.0.0:8080

+# To run the tests
+Login to container using following command
+> docker exec -it stage-app bash

+Run the command to run all the tests under 'tests' folder
+> python3 -m unittest tests/*

 # TODO
 + Implement wait-for service to check if the dependent containers are up and running.
 Currently, dependent containers fails and restarts several times until the dependent containers are up